 I believe in the power of writing things down on paper as opposed to electronic methods, but if that works for you, then go for it.

-You’re going to make 4 lists, you ready?
+You’re going to make 4 lists.
+Are you ready?

 Third one: all the things you hate doing, the things that suck the life out of you.
 For me, that’s going to the grocery store.
 Or doing incredibly repetitive, detailed work.

-Fourth one: all the things you’re real real bad at, which again, usually has elements of the things you hate doing list in it.
+Fourth one: all the things you’re really bad at, which usually has elements of the things you hate doing list in it.
 If this list is longer than the things you’re good at, you’re being WAY too hard on yourself and you need to scratch some of these off and then go back and add more to the things you’re good at, okay?